tiyd-fee-2016-02/lessons/week-2/intro-to-js.md

 ### String

-Strings in javascript are used for textual information and cannot be altered (immutable).
+Strings in JavaScript are used for textual information and cannot be altered (immutable).

 You can add multiple strings together to make a new string, as well as alter a string using  `substr()` method, but these operations only create a new string, not altering the original.